 The Judgment of Paris is a story from Greek mythology, which was one of the events that led up to the Trojan War and (in slightly later versions of the story) to the foundation of Rome.
-The scene traditionally referred to as The Judgement of Paris illustrates the moment when Hermes (Mercury) (right) bringing to Paris - the mortal son of King Priam of Troy (left) the goddesses Hera (Roman: Juno), Athena (Roman: Minerva) and Aphrodite (Roman: Venus) of whose beauty he is to judge.
+The scene traditionally referred to as The Judgment of Paris illustrates the moment when Hermes (Mercury) (right) bringing to Paris - the mortal son of King Priam of Troy (left) the goddesses Hera (Roman: Juno), Athena (Roman: Minerva) and Aphrodite (Roman: Venus) of whose beauty he is to judge.

 Anyone can figure out that this is not going to work out well.